 The new Verizon Plans are measured in both "sizes" and data amounts, ranging from "Small" to "Unlimited."
 These new plans come with benefits that the older plans fail to have, including:

 - Carryover Data: which allows you to use your currently unused data until the end of the following month.

 - Safety Mode: which lets you use data even after you consume all of your data for the month.
 However, you will be able to connect to the data service using a reduced speed.

 Verizon Family Plans

-Unlike with some of the T-Mobile, AT&T, and Sprint family plans, Verizon's family plans are actually integrated into the new Verizon plans.
+Not interested in Verizon's individual plans?
+Well, unlike some of the T-Mobile, AT&T, and Sprint family plans, Verizon's family plans are actually integrated into the new Verizon plans.
 You can conveniently add up to ten lines to your plan.